Science and Technology Archive

 Figure 2a & 2b – CFD Simulation of Subchannel Coolant Temperature Radial and Axial Distributions

-Figure 3a & b – Comparison of Subchannel Axial Flow and void fraction between VIPRE-W (VIP) and COBRA-TF (CTF)
+Figure 3a & b – Comparison of Subchannel Axial Flow and void fraction between VIPRE-W (VIP) and CTF (CTF)